Myles Straw Player Props: Guardians vs. Nationals

-The Cleveland Guardians and Myles Straw, who went 0-for-4 last time out, take on Trevor Williams and the Washington Nationals at Nationals Park, Friday at 7:05 PM ET.
+On Saturday, Myles Straw (on the back of going 0-for-4) and the Cleveland Guardians play the Washington Nationals, whose starting pitcher will be Chad Kuhl.
+First pitch is at 4:05 PM ET.

-He had a hitless performance in his last game (0-for-4) against the Yankees.
+He had a hitless showing in his previous game (0-for-4) against the Nationals.

 Myles Straw Game Info & Props vs. the Nationals